CarlosR317/workoutTracker/README.md

+I struggle with this assingment but I was able to get it to work.
+The user can add an exercise.
+It took me a while to get the db connected correctly but was able to eventually get it. below is the readMe for the assingment

 # Unit 17 Nosql Homework: Workout Tracker

 For this assignment, you'll create a workout tracker.
 You have already been provided with the front end code in the `Develop` folder.
 This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.